 The ball of foil and pennies take up less room so there is not enough upward force pushing up on the ball to keep it afloat.
 However, the tinfoil boat you made takes up a greater surface area so it has more force pushing up on it!

-Straw Boats Challenge – Design a boat made from nothing but straws and tape, and see how many items it can hold before it sinks.
+Straw Boat Challenge – Design a boat made from nothing but straws and tape, and see how many items it can hold before it sinks.

-Strong Spaghetti – Get out the pasta and test our your spaghetti bridge designs.
+Strong Spaghetti – Get out the pasta and test your spaghetti bridge designs.
 Which one will hold the most weight?

-Paper Bridges – Similar to our strong spaghettti challenge.
+Paper Bridges – Similar to our strong spaghetti challenge.
 Design a paper bridge with folded paper.
 Which one will hold the most coins?

 Paper Chain STEM Challenge – One of the simplest STEM challenges ever!